 Directions And GPS Tracks:

-To start the Ausangate Trek in Tinki, Peru, you’ll need to start in Cusco.
-There are a number of airlines that fly to Cusco.
-We flew in via American Airlines with a 2 hours layover in Lima.
-From Cusco, you’ll need to take a bus to the city of Tinki.
-For a guided tour this bus will be provided.
-If your tour is not guided, you will need to catch a public bus or charter a ride.
+To start the Ausangate Trek in Tinki, Peru, you’ll need to begin in Cusco.
+First of all, there are a number of airlines that fly to Cusco.
+For example, we flew in via American Airlines with a 2-hour layover in Lima.
+Once in Cusco, you’ll need to take a bus to the city of Tinki.
+If you are on a guided tour, this bus will be provided.
+On the other hand, if your tour is not guided, you will need to catch a public bus or charter a ride.

 Key Points: